sajagana/WIKI_page_test_repo/CCNA Exam Qus-Final.md

 	Answer
 	The correct answers are **required bandwidth, tolerable jitter, and tolerable packet loss**.
 When you specify the service levels for a class of traffic, you define specific values for delay and jitter, packet loss tolerance, required bandwidth, and time sensitivity.
 After the implementation of the QoS policy, the performance of your network can then be measured and evaluated against the specified service levels.
 You should identify the data flows generated by the application prior to determining service levels, in the first phase of policy design.
 Required responsiveness and response criticality are performed within the business audit phase, which precedes service-level specification.
 --------
-When a network handles Voice over IP (VoIP) packets differently than HTTP packets, which network feature is implemented?
+When a **network handles Voice over IP (VoIP) packets differently than HTTP packets**, which network feature is implemented?

 * fault tolerance